machour/yii2-notifications/README.md

 This package comes with a `NotificationsWidget` that can be used to regularly poll the server for new notifications and trigger them visually using either jQuery Growl, or Noty.

+When clicked, a notification will be marked as seen, and the user will be redirected to the notification route.

 ![Growl notification](docs/growl.png)

 This widget should be used in your main layout file as follows: